 - If she has already had a mastectomy, Dr. Frank conducts the surgery as a second, follow-up procedure.

-In either case, our practice helps Munster and Hobart-area breast reconstruction patients work with their insurers.
+In either case, our practice helps breast reconstruction patients in Hobart, Munster, Crown Point, and Frankfort work with their insurers.
 Companies will often cover at least a portion of the expense, and we can guide patients through the process.

 There are many different types of breast reconstruction procedures.
 Some require taking skin and muscle from elsewhere on the body, which means a longer hospitalization and recovery.
 As an alternative, most of Dr. Frank’s patients have tissue expander implant surgery.
 This method is a multi-stage process that creates new tissue in the area of the mastectomy and builds volume with an implant.